 The hearing officer shall be an Eligibility Worker II or Eligibility Worker III, Siskiyou county employee, designated by SCHHSA, who has not been involved in SCHHSA’s action which is the subject of the hearing request.

-GENERAL ASSISTANCE POLICIES

 Section 54.
 Conduct of Hearing

 The hearing shall be conducted in an impartial manner.
 All testimony shall be submitted under oath or affirmation.
 The proceedings of the hearing shall be documented.
 The hearing officer shall not be bound by the rules of procedure or evidence applicable in courts.
 The appellant, or his/her authorized representative, upon request, shall be given the opportunity to examine any evidence used by SCHHSA to support its decision and all documentary evidence that will be used in the hearing.
 A General Assistance program representative who is knowledgeable about the appellant’s case shall attend the administrative hearing to present evidence justifying the action.
 If requested by the appellant, the appellant’s representative or the program representative, SCHHSA employee(s) responsible for the action shall be present at the administrative hearing.
 The case record and any other pertinent material shall be brought to the hearing for reference.